API Reference¶

 - The event label for each transition is formatted as '

-simple_learn_from_signal_vectors(data, drop_no_changes=False, verbose=False)
+simple_learn_from_signal_vectors(data, drop_no_changes=True, verbose=False)

 ¶